Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 Obviously not

 **Now press the back button in the browser.
-Lets try the first SQL injection.Assuming that the text field’s input is used directly in a SQL query**
+Lets try the first SQL injection.
+Assuming that the text field’s input is used directly in a SQL query**
 `' OR 1=1#` seems to work